GRanjeev/symptom-similarity/README.md

 burden to everyone around me.
 ```

-Should match Major Depressive Disorder at around 80%.
+Should match Major Depressive Disorder

 ---